HRMS for Singapore SMEs: Comparing the Best HR Software Solutions (2026)

 - Purchase of a pre-approved solution listed on the GoBusiness portal

-Several popular HRMS platforms are PSG pre-approved, meaning you can reduce a S$6,000 annual subscription to an effective cost of S$3,000.
-The Enterprise Development Grant (EDG) may also apply if you're undertaking a larger HR transformation project with consultancy components.
+Several popular HRMS platforms are PSG pre-approved, which means you can cut a S$6,000 annual subscription down to an effective cost of S$3,000.
+The Enterprise Development Grant (EDG) may also apply if you're undertaking a larger HR transformation with consultancy components.

-To check the latest PSG-approved HRMS vendors, visit the GoBusiness Gov Assist portal and filter by "HR Management System."
+Pro tip: check the GoBusiness Gov Assist portal and filter by "HR Management System" to see the latest PSG-approved vendors.

 Comparing the Best HRMS for Singapore SMEs

-Here's a practical comparison of platforms commonly adopted by Singapore SMEs.
+Here's a practical rundown of platforms we've seen Singapore SMEs adopt successfully.
 All offer CPF integration and are either PSG pre-approved or in the application process.

 HReasily